mocamircea/sygon-token/testing/UC4 Transfer/UC4 Transfer.md

 # UC4 Transfer
 ## <i>transfer</i>

-The sender transfers an amount of tokens to a given address.
+The sender transfers from own balance an amount of tokens to a given address.

 ## Preconditions